postmanlabs/labs-docs/src/pages/docs/api-governance/api-security-admin-panel.md

 1. Define the rule in the editor.
     <!-- TODO: screenshot -->
 1. The rule must be valid YAML or JSON.
 Use the dropdown list to choose the correct syntax.
-1. Select OpenAPI 2.0 or OpenAPI 3.0 to specify which syntax your new rule is valid for.
+1. Select OpenAPI 2.0 or OpenAPI 3.0 to choose which specification your new rule is valid for.
 1. Select **Create**.
 1. In the API security admin panel, find your new rule under **Custom rules** and turn it on.